This activity is intended for healthcare providers delivering care to women and their families.

 A reminder to patients that individuals with dense breast tissue should talk with their providers if they have any questions or concerns about their summary

-Note: The proposed FDA rule (publication date March 2019) proposes the following
+Note: The proposed FDA rule (2019) proposes the following

 Require reporting to patients and healthcare providers to include an assessment of breast density, in order to provide them with additional information about their mammography and the potential limitations of their mammogram results so they and their healthcare providers can make informed healthcare decisions

 FDA is proposing to amend the mammography reporting requirements in § 900.12(c) to require that the written report of the results of the mammographic examination provided to the healthcare provider and the lay summary of the results provided to the patient also include information concerning patient breast density

 Learn More – Primary Sources:

 Take a post-test and get CME creditsTAKE THE POST TEST

 Get specially curated clinical summaries delivered to your inbox every week for free

 Please log in to ObGFirst to access the 2T US Atlas